 I love that 1) Spencer chose taking Carly to the dance over his one chance to meet up with his ex without a second thought, and 2) him getting sick would have prevented the meeting anyway.
 Audrey wasn’t meant to be.
-None of the girls were meant to be with Spencer.
+None of the girls he dated were meant to be with Spencer.
 THE SHOW ENDS WITH HIM SINGLE!!!!!!!!
 PRAISE THE LITTLE BABY JESUS.

 That’s what I meant about Dan Schneider turning my fear of Spencer winding up with someone on its head.
 Spencer almost ends up with someone, then it gets completely dashed by fate (the sickness) and by his own desire (taking Carly to the dance instead).

 And as for Carly ending up with someone?
 There wasn’t even a boy for her in this episode (not even really this season) – I keep forgetting about Freddie, LOL, but I really just don’t count it – and that gets turned on its head because she does leave Spencer for someone else, but it’s their Dad!